FilippoCastellani/CaVe/README.md

 </p>

 **Purpose:**

-- Segment the lesion and calculate the respective cross-sectional area over sagittal slice number 135.
+- The primary objective of this project is to segment the lesion and calculate its cross-sectional area specifically in the sagittal slice number 135;
-- Identify sagittal slices that contain the lesion and extend the quantification of its cross-sectional area to the whole volume.
+- Following the initial segmentation, the secondary goal is to identify sagittal slices containing the lesion and extend the quantification of its cross-sectional area to the entire volume of interest;
-- Repeat this process across axial slices.
+- This segmentation process is then repeated across axial slices, enabling a comprehensive assessment of the lesion's extent and characteristics;
-- Add noise to the original dataset and check the performances of your implemented workflow with respect to different levels of noise.
+- As a part of the project's evaluation, noise is intentionally introduced into the original dataset.
+The objective is to systematically investigate the performance of the implemented workflow under various levels of noise, providing valuable insights into its robustness and reliability.

 **Method:**

-The following method is graphically represented in the following document: [here](Project2/MEDICAL_IMAGES_ASSIGNMENT_Vettori_Castellani/ppt_presentation.pdf).
+> The developed method is presented [here](Project2/MEDICAL_IMAGES_ASSIGNMENT_Vettori_Castellani/ppt_presentation.pdf).

 The method developed is based on the following main steps:
-1. The very first slice of the MRI volume is selected by the field expert (FE) (presumably a radiologist) as well as the region of interest (ROI) in the first slice.
+1. The very first slice of the MRI volume is selected by the Field Expert (FE) (presumably a radiologist) as well as the region of interest (ROI) in the first slice;
-2. The selected ROI is enhanced by the algorithm using a non-linear filter.
+2. The selected ROI is enhanced by the algorithm using a non-linear filter;
     This filter was one of the main contributions of the project since it was developed by the team.
-See the [Non-linear filter](#non-linear-filter) section for more details.
+See the [Non-linear filter](#non-linear-filter) section for more details;
 3. The enhanced ROI is then binarized using one of the most common binarization techniques: Otsu's method.
 4. The binarized ROI is then proposed to the FE for approval.
-If the FE approves the binarization, the algorithm proceeds to the next step, otherwise the FE can manually modify the binarization.
+If the FE approves the binarization, the algorithm proceeds to the next step, otherwise the FE can manually modify the binarization;
 5. The algorithm then proceeds automatically to the segmentation of the lesion in the other slices of the MRI.
-This is achieved by repeating steps 2-4 for each slice of the MRI volume and selecting the binarized area that has the closest overlap with the centroid of the binarized area of the previous slice.
+This is achieved by repeating steps 2-4 for each slice of the MRI volume and selecting the binarized area that has the closest overlap with the centroid of the binarized area of the previous slice;

 NOTICE: In order not to "lose" the lesion in case of a wrong binarization, the algorithm keeps track of the previous binarizations and uses the centroids as a reference for the next slice by weighting them with a [recursive factor](#recursive-weighting-factor).